tschwecke/harvey/lib/comparators/README.md

 * ```ne``` - check that the actual value is not equal to a supplied value
 * ```regex``` - check that the actual value matches a supplied regular expression

 You might notice that there is no equals comparator.
-That is because harvey checkes for equality be default and no comparator is needed.
+That is because harvey checks for equality be default and no comparator is needed.

 ## Usage